-Used as engine coolant, is toxic to humans and animals.
+Ethylene glycol, used as engine coolant, is toxic to humans and animals.
 Clean up coolant spills and dispose of used antifreeze in accordance with local environmental regulations.

-WARNING: Used engine oils.

-Have been identified by some state and federal agencies to cause cancer or reproductive toxicity.
+Used engine oils have been identified by some state and federal agencies to cause cancer or reproductive toxicity.
 Do not ingest, breathe the fumes, or contact used oil when checking or changing engine oil.
-Wear protective gloves.

-WARNING: Inhalation of carbon monoxide can cause severe personal injury or death.
+Inhalation of carbon monoxide can cause severe personal injury or death.
 Test and confirm that all carbon monoxide detectors are working in accordance with the manufacturer's instructions or owner's manual prior to every startup, and after 8 hours of running.

-WARNING: Substances in exhaust gases.

-Have been identified by some state and federal agencies to cause cancer or reproductive toxicity.

-Do not breathe in or come into contact with exhaust gases.
+Substances in exhaust gases have been identified by some state and federal agencies to cause cancer or reproductive toxicity.
+Do not breath in or come into contact with exhaust gases.